Lightmoll/SimpleStatus/README.md

 Note, that the debug mode is activated like this. __Do not use this in production__

 ## Run Server in Production
 I ran this server in production for about half a year without any issues on a low traffic server.
 I recommend using ngnix and gunicorn3.
-During log in the password is POSTed to the server as clear text, for this reason alone __HTTPS is necessary__ in a production build.
-I can recommend Let'sEncrypt for free SSL certificates.
+During login the password is POSTed to the server as clear text, for this reason alone __HTTPS is necessary__ in a production build.
+I can recommend Let's Encrypt for free SSL certificates.

 ## Set a password
 At this point you have to call the `setPassword.py` script to change the password.
 It will save the password as a SHA256 hash, unsalted.